Skip to main content

 6. TreeHouse Point, Fall City

 A spruce tree holds the first tree house built here: Temple of the Blue Moon.
-Trillium has 80 windows, while The Upper Pond contains a bunk bed and a dumbwaiter to bring up patrons’ luggage.
+Trillium has 80 windows, while The Upper Pond contains a bunk bed and a dumbwaiter to bring up guests’ luggage.
 The Nest (bird-themed) was built during a workshop, and it’s the only tree house with an outhouse.
 The interior of Bonbibi is painted to look like a boat; and guests of The Burl must traverse a 40-foot-long steel bridge to arrive at their quarters, the only accommodation with a flush toilet and a sink.

-Share this article with your friends!
+Share this resource with your friends!